tlanettepollard/Dine-Restaurant-Site-TLP/notes.md

 06/27/2021: I did an 'addEventListener' to rotate my arrow.
 WooHoo!
 (Stack Overflow--You should ideally use current element and navigate to necessary element.
 This will ensure you are fetching correct element.)

+07/05/2021: Took a break to complete a Codepen challenge.
+I keep learning from this project about SASS and nesting.

 ************************
 Reservations.scss
 .reservation {